 I've been working from home for over 20 years.
 In fact, when I first went independent and started my video production company, when we would take meetings with new, corporate clients, we would always try and hide the fact that we worked from home, like it somehow made us less professional.

 After Covid 19, the amount of employees working from home has skyrocketed.
-I wanted to take the time in this article to go over some of the tips and tricks and insights I've learned to help keep your mental health and body wellness in tiptop shape while working remotely and help create a better work life balance.
+I wanted to take the time in this article to go over some of the at home wellness tips and tricks and insights I've learned to help keep your mental health and body wellness in tiptop shape while working remotely and help create a better work life balance.

 Prepare a Good Set and Setting For Proper Work Life Balance